 - Gastroparesis, a condition that involves slowed digestion.

 What is Methane SIBO?

-There are two main types of SIBO: hydrogen and methane predominant.
+There are two main types of SIBO: hydrogen-dominant and methane-dominant.
 Both types refer to the gas that the microbes produce.

 More recently, methane SIBO is referred to as intestinal methane overgrowth (IMO) because the overgrowth isn’t technically bacteria.

 Hydrogen vs. Methane SIBO Symptoms

 In contrast, people with methane SIBO experience constipation, bloating, and gas.
 It’s also possible to have a mix of all symptoms.

 To complicate things, it’s possible for someone with methane SIBO also to have hydrogen SIBO (an overgrowth of bacteria that produce hydrogen).
 This can make diagnosing the condition difficult.